GhaziDev/Hangman-Game/README.md

 and the game keep going on until you win or you lose, the word is revealed in both cases at the end, one last thing is that you have ``8 lives``.

 # Why no "Hanging man" drawing?
-Because : 1)This is waste of print functions, 2)waste of lines code, 3) will probably make my code ugly.
+Because : 1)This is waste of print functions.
+2)waste of lines code.
+3) will probably make my code ugly.

 # Lastly....
 This is going to be updated using different method of generating words.